 And now we’re well into the age of digital, virtual, or hybrid learning.
 What are anchor charts used for now?
 Now, we have more problems than how to hang anchor charts in the classroom.

 So we get creative.
 We get dry erase boards and document cameras and try to figure out how to get all of our kiddos to watch while we present our anchor charts… Sound familiar?

 We have different methods to show our kiddos information, but what if we made an anchor chart on the Google Slides App and added it to the beginning of all of our Google activities?

 That way, your students will see it every time they open your activity.
 Let’s say you’re beginning a unit on character traits.
 Using the Google Slides app to make your anchor charts for character traits means that not only can you share it with your students via Zoom or Google Meet, you can give your students that chance to revisit the skill when they open the activities you make.

-How To Make Digital Anchor Charts Using The Google Slides App
+How To Make Digital Anchor Charts On The Google Slides App